Harrogate College

-Harrogate College is a further education college in Harrogate, North Yorkshire, England.
-It traces its origins to the University Extension movement, which began in 1873 under the auspices of Cambridge University.
-It offers several levels of qualifications, including Further and Higher Education courses.
+Harrogate College, formerly known as Harrogate College of Further Education and later Harrogate College of Arts and Technology, is a further education college in Harrogate, North Yorkshire, England.
+It offers several levels of qualifications, including further and higher education courses.
+Since August 2019 it is a member of the Luminate Education Group.

+History

+Harrogate College traces its origins to the University Extension movement, which began in 1873 under the auspices of Cambridge University.

+The college was known as Harrogate College of Further Education and later Harrogate College of Arts and Technology prior to 1 September 1994, when the name was shortened to Harrogate College.

 Harrogate College relocated in 1985 to Hornbeam Park, after the older Bower Road location of the college in Harrogate closed.

-The College was known as Harrogate College of Further Education and later Harrogate College of Arts and Technology prior to 1 September 1994, when the name was shortened to Harrogate College.

 The college is on the former Harrogate ICI Fibres site in four buildings.
-Harrogate College merged with Leeds Metropolitan University in August 1998 and was classified as a university; the Harrogate College statutory corporation was dissolved on 1 August 1998.
+The college merged with Leeds Metropolitan University in August 1998 and was classified as a university; the Harrogate College statutory corporation was dissolved on 1 August 1998.

 On 1 August 2008 management of the college was transferred to Hull College.
-This was not strictly a merger since Leeds Metropolitan University still had links with Harrogate College through the Regional University Network (RUN)..